007: Quantum of Solace: Music

-The music for the game was written by composer Christopher Lennertz, who recorded the strings for his score overseas, but then recorded brass, percussion, and guitar with members of the Hollywood Studio Symphony in Los Angeles at the Capitol Records Studios.
-The game features a different theme song from that of the film, "When Nobody Loves You" (written by Richard Fortus and Kerli; performed by Fortus, Kerli, and David Maurice; produced and arranged by David Maurice).
-The song plays over an opening title sequence in the Bond tradition that is proprietary to the game but is based on the (pre-credits) car chase sequence from the film.
+The game features a different theme song from that of the film.
+Titled "When Nobody Loves You", it was written by Richard Fortus and Kerli, and performed by them along with David Maurice, who produced and arranged it.
+The song plays over an opening title sequence that is proprietary to the game, but based on the film's pre-credits sequence.